Help (FAQ) - Frequently Asked Questions

 All data at GoPetition is stored on secure servers in the USA.
 Our hosting partner - SoftLayer Technologies, Inc. - takes pride in knowing that customer data is kept safe—both at home (USA) and abroad.
 They have taken part in the US-European Union (EU) Safe Harbor self-certification process.
 This is a framework that ensures personal data from Europe is kept safe and secure.
 This globally recognized process outlines data protection requirements, particularly if companies are doing business in European countries.
 Data from the USA and other countries also have stringent data protection policies applied by Softlayer.
 GoPetition is confident that industry standard data protection procedures are applied to stored GoPetition data.

 Closing your account is NOT closing your petition.
 For information on how to close your petition please read FAQ 33.
 You will only close your account if you wish to resign from GoPetition membership.
 To do so, log in to your account, then click on "My Profile".
-You will see a link "Close my account".
+You will see a link that will assist you with account closure.
 Click on the link and follow the instructions.

 If you have any existing petitions, please note clause 3 of the GoPetition TOU: